hulyak/multi-agent-ai-skeleton/src/ui/README.md

 ## 🎃 Kiroween Ready!

-All components are production-ready and optimized for the Multi-Agent Skeleton project.
+All components are production-ready and optimized for CrewOS: CORBA Reborn.
 Happy building! 👻💀🤖